 Topic: I’m super new to this and please excuse my lack of knowledge.
-Hope this question isn’t asked all the time.
+I want to properly care for my fish.
 I’m gonna ask anyways just because I’m worried about my new fish.
 He won’t eat and its been a couple of days now.
 What should I do about this?
 Will my fish starve to death because he is scarred?

 Reply from Admin Chris: